Contents:

 It also can avoid attacks and detect zero-day vulnerabilities with the help of integrated threat intelligence, which includes information on known attack strategies, sources, and tools across a wide range of vectors.

-The variety of data that XDR collects and offers contexts on can provide valuable insights for after-the-attack investigations, such as revealing the entry point of an infection, identifying the affected systems, determining the attack’s origin, and more.
+The variety of data that XDR collects and offers contexts on can provide valuable insights for after-the-attack investigations, such as revealing the entry point of entry, identifying the affected systems, determining the attack’s origin, and more.

 XDR Benefits